Frequently Asked Questions

 How do I sign up to the programme?

-Induction coordinators or headteachers overseeing ECT induction can register their school with us here.
-Induction Coordinators will also need to register their ECTs and mentors with:
+Induction tutors or headteachers overseeing ECT induction can register their school with us here.
+Induction tutors will also need to register their ECTs and mentors with:

 - An Appropriate Body (AB)